 Note: East Junior High housing grades 8 & 9 and Vesper Community Academy housing grades K-5 were closed at the end of 2017-18 School Year.
-Grade 9 will move to Lincoln High School and grade 8 will move to WR Middle School and grades K-5 from Vesper Community Academy will move to THINK Academy in 2018-19.
+Grade 9 was moved to Lincoln High School and grade 8 was moved to WR Middle School and grades K-5 from Vesper Community Academy was moved to THINK Academy for the 2018-19 School Year.
+In addition Central Oak Academy was established for Virtual student reporting.